JupyterPhysSciLab/jupyter_Pandas_GUI/Development Notes.md

 1. Thoughts on GUI for loading data.
 Could use ipyfilechooser to select local files.
 A dropdown for html vs csv to filter and select the reader.
    A checkbox for the index (label) column or not in file.
 The html loader creates an array of dataframes, one for each table.
-2. To make it work across more platforms could try having the computed code.
+These should be broken up or the user asked which ones to load.
+2. Consider making array of code strings for each trace in plot GUI, allowing the user to then delete them from a list and have the plot code updated.
+3. Consider showing error band, when error bars reach high density.

 ## Constructing the Documentation